Honors Program Requirements - College of Science and Health

 Honors Program Requirements for the College of Science and Health

-The number of hours required for the Honors Program varies according to major, and is equal to the Liberal Studies Program required hours for that major.
-Honors requirements include core courses, a science requirement, a math requirement, an art requirement, a language sequence, a multiculturalism seminar, a junior seminar, and a senior thesis or senior seminar.
+The number of credit hours required for the Honors Program varies by college and major and is equal to the number of credit hours required for the Liberal Studies Program for that major.
+Honors Program requirements include an Honors Core, as well as courses in science, math, fine art, and language study.
+Honors students also complete a senior thesis or senior seminar.

 Honors Core